sky-music/sky-python-music-sheet-maker/README.md

 # sky-python-music-sheet-maker

+## NOTICE:

+This program is not being actively maintained by Tracey.
+Feel free to take the code/ideas and build upon it.

+***

 See here for how to download and use.
 This currently requires a Desktop computer and is a work-in-progress.

 **Instructions:** https://sky.bloomexperiment.com/t/sky-python-music-sheet-maker/102#how-to-download